carlos-martins-marques/tng-sp-ia/wim-wrapper-vpnaas/README.md

 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-sp-infrabstract-vim)](http://jenkins.sonata-nfv.eu/job/son-sp-infrabstract-vim)

-# WIM Wrapper MOCK
+# WIM Wrapper VPNaaS
 WIM from different vendors are connected to the NBI using specific WIM Wrapper entities, which are in charge of executing WIM specific tasks that map to the generic functionalities exported to the SP.
 The integration between southbound interface of the wrapper and the WIM is therefore a responsibility of the Wrapper developer, when it comes to specify the medium and technologies used by wrapper and the WIM to interact, and of the SP operator, when it comes to configure credentials and endpoints to establish the connection.
 A repository is used to store the registered WIMs configuration and the WIM-dependant information on the deployed and running network services.

 ### Building
-* You can run 'docker build -t wim-wrapper-mock .' in this folder to build the self-contained docker image of the wim-wrapper-mock
+* You can run 'docker build -t wim-wrapper-vpnaas .' in this folder to build the self-contained docker image of the wim-wrapper-vpnaas

 If you prefer to manually build the source code, please consider the following: